brian1917/vcodeMitigationExpire/README.md

 ## Parameters
 `-config`: path to json config file

+## Logging
+The first run will create `vcodeMitigationExpire.log` and all subsequent runs will append to that file.
+Logging captures when the utility starts running, config settings (excluding auth), mitigations that were expired, and when the utility stops running.

 ## Configuration File
 A sample config file (`sampleConfig.json`) is included in the repository.
 An annotated version is below: